Rent safe and private dog parks hosted by locals

 Spider bite symptoms in dogs

 • Localized swelling: Spider bites often lead to localized swelling around the area of the bite.
-The swelling may appear shortly after the bite occurs.
+Swelling usually appears shortly after the bite occurs.

-• Visible bite marks: In some cases, you may be able to see two small puncture marks at the site of the bite.
-These marks may not always be visible, especially if the spider bite was from a small species.
+• Visible bite marks: You may be able to see two small puncture marks at the site of the bite.
+These marks often aren't visible, though, especially if the spider bite was from a small species.

 • Lethargy: Spider bites can cause lethargy or weakness in your dog.
-They may appear tired, listless, or reluctant to move.
+Your pup may appear tired, listless, or reluctant to move.

 • Difficulty breathing: In rare and severe cases, spider venom can cause difficulty breathing or other respiratory distress.
-This is more likely with certain venomous spiders.
+This is more likely with certain venomous spiders like the black widow.

-• Seizures or tremors: Extremely rare, but in cases of severe envenomation (like from a black widow bite), your dog may experience seizures or tremors.
+• Seizures or tremors: Extremely rare—in cases of severe envenomation (like from a black widow bite), your dog may experience seizures or tremors.

 If you’re able to capture the spider that bites your dog, keep it in a tight jar or other secure container and show it directly to your vet.
 This will help determine what treatment your pup needs.